Jagan-Dattu/Web-Analytics-Project/README.md

-# ♠️ Poker Assist Project
+# ♠️ A Game Assist Project

 A full-stack, playable Texas Hold'em poker application that provides real-time, data-driven suggestions to the player.
 This project integrates a Node.js game server, a Python/FastAPI machine learning service, and a React frontend to create a comprehensive and interactive experience.